wallarm/product-documentation/docs/user-guides/settings/integrations/webhook-examples/logstash-qradar.md

 ![!Log about new user in QRadar from Logstash](../../../../images/user-guides/settings/integrations/webhook-examples/logstash/qradar-user-log.png)

-The following data in JSON format will be displayed in QRadar log payload:
+The following data in JSON format will be displayed in the QRadar log payload:

 ![!New user card in QRadar from Logstash](../../../../images/user-guides/settings/integrations/webhook-examples/qradar/logstash-user.png)